Vivaswan-dev/RoboticsCode/README.md

-# RoboticsCode
-This is the code that we use for our final project in APL Robotics Spring 2025

 ###  1. Requirements:
 - Navigate the Lunar Highway: Drive along a predetermined path (the "Lunar Highway") without veering off course.
 - Obstacle Avoidance: Detect and avoid moon rocks of various sizes  scattered along the path.